-Images that closely relate to your business help improve your ranking against similar businesses that appear in a search.
+Images that display your business help improve your ranking against similar businesses that appear in a search.
 Google has published a list of suggestions to help you create a first-rate portfolio of images.
-They recommend multiple interior and exterior photos of your location along with a variety of well-composed images of products you offer and images of services being performed.
+They recommend multiple interior and exterior photos of your location along with a variety of well-composed images of products and images of services being performed.

 Pixel count and format is important, but if the image itself doesn’t look good, it’s not helping.
-High quality images have a direct impact on a customer’s decision to pay you a visit.
+High–quality images have a direct impact on a customer’s decision to visit you.
 Here are a few more things to consider as you choose or create images for your GMB profile.

 Properly exposed (Not too light or too dark)

 The cover photo and the profile photo get special consideration from Google.
 These two images will probably be viewed more than any other.

 The cover photo is the image that will appear when your business pops up in searches and on Google Maps.
 Google suggests to add at least three “great” exterior photos to help customers recognize your business.
 Google also suggests adding three interior photos to give viewers an idea of what your business “feels” like inside.
 Also add three product photos, three photos that represent your services, and three photos of your friendly staff.

 The profile photo shows your identity when posting an image or replying to a review.
 Using a photo of a human face creates a more personal connection than the generic icon or a logo.
 By the way, logos don’t help your ranking as much as photos.